All Episodes

 Let's go back to the phones.

-Monica in Charlotte, North Carolina, where the Wachovia open used to be.
+Monica in Charlotte, North Carolina, where the Wachovia Open used to be.

-Um I um grew up in Sweden.
+I grew up in Sweden.

-I've been living here for thirty years.
+I've been living here for 30 years.

-Sweden tried to do the same thing, trying to tax the upper income, and as a result of that, they left.
+Sweden tried to do the same thing, trying to tax the upper income.

 They all left.